The Burnout Society: Are We Slaves to Productivity?

 If you’re suffering the effects of the burnout society try the following:

-• Slow down and learn to live in the present.
-Calmly enjoy each and every activity and every moment with the people around you.
+- Slow down and learn to live in the present.
+Calmly enjoy every activity and every moment with the people around you.
 Practice mindfulness as a lifestyle.

 In short, the burnout society that’s been imposed on us exhausts us physically, mentally, and spiritually.
-It’s important that you become aware of this fact and detach yourself from your frenetic pace of life.
+You must become aware of this fact and detach yourself from your frenetic pace of life.
 Your value doesn’t depend on what you produce or how much you yield.
-You have the right to rest and enjoy yourself and connect with others.
+You have the right to rest enjoy yourself and connect with others.
 Life shouldn’t be a relentless race to success, but a pleasant path that you walk along at your own pace.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.